AriaKillebrewBruehl/senior-thesis/README.md

 I will render these images without the use of AI or ML, in part because I have no AI or ML experience and in part because this will avoid the question of [the ethics of AI generated art](https://jamiearpinricci.medium.com/the-ethics-of-ai-generated-art-57fb04b71646).

 ## Process

 The main paper I will be following for this work is the 2010 Kim et al. paper [Automated Hedcut Illustration Using Isophotes](https://link.springer.com/chapter/10.1007/978-3-642-13544-6_17).
 I have diverged from this paper in a few ways, most notibly in the distance transform calculation for which I use the 2009 Felzenszwalb and Huttenlocher paper [Distance Transforms of Sampled Functons](https://cs.brown.edu/people/pfelzens/papers/dt-final.pdf).

-I am currently working on changing the edge detection process to follow the 2007 Kang et al. paper [Coherent Line Drawing](http://www.umsl.edu/cmpsci/faculty-sites/kang/publications/2007/npar07/kang_npar07_hi.pdf)